 Ryan Jenkins, is an internationally recognized Millennial and Generation Z keynote speaker, generations expert, and Inc.com columnist.
-This post is adapted from his new book, The Millennial Manual: The Complete How-To Guide to Manage, Develop, and Engage Millennials at Work
+This post is adapted from his book, The Millennial Manual: The Complete How-To Guide to Manage, Develop, and Engage Millennials at Work

 Ryan offers some great suggestions here for instilling a strong work ethic in Millennials.
 Introverted leaders, who take the time to listen, coach and build relationships of depth with their teams and customers are uniquely poised to get the best out of their younger workforce.